shashi9387/weather-application-html-css-js/README.md

 # weather-application-html-css-js

 A weather application that provides information on temperature, humidity, and wind for the city names that the user requests.
-Please find the hosted URL here